 If you have lost the physical copy of your vehicle registration in Massachusetts, this discovery could lead to an uncomfortable interaction with a police officer during a traffic stop, another person you have been involved in an accident with, or any other situation where you go to reach into your glove box to get that important piece of information and feel the blood drain from your face as you realize that it’s missing.
 Although the paper copy of your vehicle registration may seem like an archaic and unnecessary document when technology is so ubiquitous and access to databases so simple, but you may still find yourself being cited for not having that important piece of paper—or worse.

 Regardless of what happens when you discover that your registration is missing, you will need to get a replacement copy in order to replace the missing document and hopefully avoid any future issues when you need to prove your identity and the registration information about the vehicle.
-Additionally, it can be a major help to work with an attorney who handles cases related to the Registry of Motor Vehicles, such as Lawyer Brian Simoneau, whether you need help ensuring that you are taking the right steps to get your registration back, if you need help getting your license reinstated, or anything else.
+Additionally, if you’ve received a citation, it may be advisable to work with an attorney who handles cases related to the Register of Motor Vehicles.
+The attorney can help ensure you get your registration back, help you get your license reinstated or anything else.
 Working with the RMV is notoriously frustrating, so remember that help is there if you need it.

 Read more below about how to get your registration replaced in Massachusetts.

 One of the easiest ways to get your registration replaced in Massachusetts is to apply online for a replacement and pay a one-time fee of $25 through the web portal.
 In order to submit your application online, you will need to visit the RMV’s registration replacement page and submit all of the relevant information for your request.
 You will then be able to select your delivery preference and can get back on the road with this legal documentation intact and present.